msbevers/hashGenerator/README.md

 (106) No version id for binary supported.

 I have documented BugReport_101 above in a separate file to be added to the GIT repo.
+This too is a report format I adopted for this exercise.
+Leaves a few things to be desired, but it gets the point across.
+I have documented TC-016 from the list above as a documented test case.
+I am not too happy with format I adopted, but I am sure Testrails has something more suitable.